spences10/scottspence.com/posts/2021/08/30/email-form-submission-with-sveltekit/index.md

 npm i @sveltejs/adapter-vercel@next
 ```

-Then it's a case of swapping out `adapter-static` with
+Then it's a case of swapping out the first line here `adapter-static`
-`adapter-vercel`:
+with `adapter-vercel`:

 ```js
 import adapter from '@sveltejs/adapter-vercel'